jl4282/csci-ua.0480-spring2016-010/slides/02/hoisting.markdown

 {:.fragment}
 <div class="fragment" markdown="block">

-* declarations do not have to occur before they are used!
+* some declarations do not have to occur before they are used!
-* we already saw this with functions...
+* we already saw this with functions declarations...

 (btw, [this article](http://www.i-programmer.info/programming/javascript/5364-javascript-hoisting-explained.html?start=1) explained a lot, as well as [Chapter 4](http://eloquentjavascript.net/03_functions.html) in {{ site.book_js }})
 {:.fragment}